What You Need to Know about Culture Fit Benefits

 Purpose: Purpose-oriented work cultures focus on the greater good and how the job that they do aligns or contributes to that.
 These work environments focus heavily on the impact employees have on their communities.

-Results: A results culture prioritises outcomes and the accomplishments of goals.
+Results: A results culture prioritizes outcomes and the accomplishments of goals.
 Meeting deadlines, targets, and metrics are what drive this environment, and employees are rewarded based on these accomplishments.

-Authority: An authority-driven workplace culture is characterised by strength, boldness, decisiveness, and competitiveness.
+Authority: An authority-driven workplace culture is characterized by strength, boldness, decisiveness, and competitiveness.
 These types of workplaces value winning and tend to be more individualistic.

 Safety: A safety work culture is defined by caution, preparedness, and risk-consciousness.
 Unlike a learning workplace culture, this workplace will avoid unnecessary risks even if employees may learn from them.

 Order: An order work culture is focused on respect, traditions, and norms.
-This workplace likely emphasises strict processes and procedures and leaves little room for out-of-the-box thinking.
+This workplace likely emphasizes strict processes and procedures and leaves little room for out-of-the-box thinking.

 If you speak to different people across an organisation, especially from different teams, they may all have slightly different interpretations of the employer's work culture.
 Understanding the type of work culture that exists is important for hiring managers so that they can appropriately examine culture fit for new hires.

 The Dangers of Hiring for Cultural Fit

 However, it's also important to note that cultural fit can be subjective.
 Some experts describe wanting to have a beer with someone being a barometer for a cultural fit candidate.
-Essentially, cultural fit tends to be reduced to likability, which can't be measured and standardised when interviewing candidates.
+Essentially, cultural fit tends to be reduced to likability, which can't be measured and standardized when interviewing candidates.
 Sometimes there's no particular reason why you like one person but not the next.

-Research shows that hiring managers tend to look at candidates favourably who make them feel good about themselves because of shared interests, experiences, and characteristics.
+Research shows that hiring managers tend to look at candidates favorably who make them feel good about themselves because of shared interests, experiences, and characteristics.
 If you're not careful, with a clearly defined interviewing process, you can end up putting a bigger emphasis on fit (or likability) than on skills, talent, and qualifications.